LastRose/lastrose.github.io/_posts/2016-07-12-shopify-sub-collections.markdown

 	  {% endcomment %}
       {% if collection_type[1] %}
 		{% comment %}
-			If this iteration is part of the current main collection show it (we don't want to list sub-collections that aren't part of the main collection )
+			If this iteration is part of the current main collection show it (we do not want to list sub-collections that are not part of the main collection )
 		{% endcomment %}
         {% if collection_type[0] == current_collection_type[0] %}
 		  {% comment %}